 Parasite Control: Small mammals are prone to external parasites: rabbits and ferrets can get ear and mange mites; guinea pigs are susceptible to lice.
 We can provide you with special parasite prevention medication that is suited to the pet you have.

-Spay/Neuter: While you may not hear about it as much, shelters around the country also have many pocket pets without homes.
-We highly recommend having your rabbit or ferret pet spayed or neutered not only to help control the pet population but because there are health benefits as well.
-They include a reduced risk of cancer and urinary tract infections.
+Neuter: While you may not hear about it as much, shelters around the country also have many pocket pets without homes.
+We highly recommend having your rabbit neutered not only to help control the pet population but also for health benefits such as reduced risk of cancer and urinary tract infections.

-Dentistry: We offer a wide range of dentistry services for small animals.
-They can experience the same kind of dental problems as other pets and humans such as tooth decay, periodontal disease, broken teeth, and oral cancer.
-It’s important for small animals such as rabbits, ferrets, and other pocket pets to have a variety of toys and treats to chew on to help file their teeth down and keep them as healthy as possible.
-Some of these pets may also require a filing from time to time to help promote a healthy mouth and teeth.
+Teeth Trimming: It’s important for small animals such as rabbits, ferrets, and other pocket pets to have a variety of toys and treats to chew on to help file their teeth down and keep them as healthy as possible.
+Some of these pets may also need their teeth trimmed from time to time to help promote a healthy mouth and teeth.